hilbix/suid/README.md

 - It would be very difficult to allow several different `suid` wrappers with autoconfig.
 So only one is supported.

+`Missing privilege separation directory: /var/run/sshd`

+- This can happen if you try to run `suid sshd` when `/etc/suid.conf` has a line like:

+      sshd::::D:/:/usr/sbin/sshd:-D

+- Solution: Start `sshd` one time the normal way:

+      sudo /etc/init.d/ssh start
+      sudo /etc/init.d/ssh stop

+- This way you can start `sshd` on Windows 10:

+      echo exec suid sshd; | C:\Windows\System32\bash.exe

 License?

 - See License below.